Guidelines for spell checking

-Windows Store apps provide a built-in spell checker for multiline and single text input boxes, such as input type=text, textarea, and elements that have their contentEditable property set to true.
+Windows Store apps provide a built-in spell checker for multiline and single text input boxes, and elements that have their contentEditable property set to true.
 Here's an example of the built-in spell checker:

 Use spell checking with text input controls for these two purposes: